diezcami/hkust-isp-notes/Lecture Notes/studyguide_answers.md

 ## Network Effect and Long Tail
 * **Sources of network effect**
+  * **MEMORIZE [PUNT]**: Person to Person Communication, User Generated Content, Nodes in a Network, Trading Volume
+    * P2PC refers to how many people use a platform (eg. Telephone, Email), User Generated Content refers to the amount of content in the system (eg. Wikipedia, Online Communities), Nodes in a Network refers (eg. Bittorent, P2P Networks), and Trading Volume refers to the number of partners/users in two sided markets (eg. eBay, Uber)
 * **Network structure of network effect**
+  * One Sided Markets derive value from the same type of users (eg. Facebook users attract other Facebook Users), while Two Sided Markets derive value from two types of users (eg. eBay Buyers and Sellers, Uber Passengers and Drivers)
 * **Basic idea of Long Tail**
+  * Long Tail refers to how niche products make up a market share that rivals or exceeds that of the best sellers, following Pareto's Principle.
 * **Long tail and Web 2.0 (Effects)**

 ## Search and Database of Intentions